Family home in Massachusetts

 About the project

-Utilizing REVIT for all drafting, exhaustive CAD file sharing, and workflow management, CRAFT was able to leverage the tool (and its integration with RFEM) to configure their structure model based on the structural analysis.
+Using REVIT for all drafting, exhaustive CAD file sharing, and workflow management, CRAFT could leverage the tool (and its integration with RFEM) to configure their structure model based on the structural analysis.

 With an average floor height of 10 ft (3 m), the two-story moment frame consists of two spans of 21 ft (6.4 m) and 14 ft (4.3 m).

 The architect-designed a soft-story structure in order to leave a completely open space for the balcony area without obvious structural braces or support.
 So, the team had to design thermally broken un-propped balcony framing, for which they chose to combine a moment frame with deep multi-LVL timber girders intersected with orthogonal flitch beams to form the cantilevers and back spans.